 The Princes also maintained a home, Princemere, in Wenham, and in 1932 purchased Oliver Hazard Perry Belmont’s Marble House in Newport.
 They later also had homes in Biarritz and in Pau, France.

-Their son, Norman Prince, was the founder of the Lafayette Escadrille flying corps in World War I and was killed in action in 1916.
+Their younger son, Norman Prince, was the founder of the Lafayette Escadrille air squadron in World War I and was killed in action in October of 1916.
+After his death, their older son, Frederick, Jr., joined the squadron, taking his brother’s place.

 In November of 1885, Frederick Prince applied for (and subsequently received) permission to construct a stable at the rear of the house.
 The addition was designed by architects Bradlee, Winslow, and Wetherell (shown as Bradlee, Winslow & Co. on the November 19, 1885, building permit application).